veritone/veritone-sample-engine-amazon/README.md

 $ docker push docker.veritone.com/{your-account}/az-rekognition-face-detection:{custom-tag}
 ```

 Once the engine is uploaded it should appear in the the builds table.
 Press deploy to deploy the engine.
-Now the engine should be ready and click on the Tasks tab to create a task payload.
+Now the engine should be deployed and ready.

+Click on the Tasks tab and create a test task.
+Run this locally to see if everything is running correctly.
+The task log should also popluate once the task is finished.
+Verify this log to make sure the engine is outputing correctly.

 The engine should also be accessible in CMS.
 Create a task by uploading a video and selecting az-rekognition-face-detection engine.